Build It Yourself: Creative DIY Outdoor Furniture Ideas

 Tips and Variations:

-• If you want more stability and a more finished look, you can build a simple frame around the door.
+• If you want a neater look with extra stability, try adding a simple frame around the door.

-Difficulty Level: Intermediate to Advanced (due to how important it is to hang securely).
-Estimated cost: $30 – $150+ (the main costs will come from the door, the rope/chain, the mattress, and odds and ends).
+Difficulty Level: Intermediate to Advanced (because of its importance to hang securely).
+The estimated cost is $30 – $150+ (the bulk of the cost will be from the door, the rope/chain setup, the mattress, and various other parts).

 Final Thoughts